 Accuracy classes shall be designated either by one of the letters: A, B, C, D or E, or equivalently, by one of the numbers: 2, 1, 0.5, 0.2 or 0.1.

-Note: Refer to Annex E for additional information about accuracy classes and current values.
+Note: Refer to Annex D for additional information about accuracy classes and current values.
 Class B/class 1 is the lowest accuracy class recommended for large consumers, i.e. where consumption exceeds 5000 kWh/year, or another value chosen by the appropriate authority.

 The meter shall be designed and manufactured such that its error does not exceed the base maximum permissible error (base mpe) for the specified class, when operated at reference conditions (see 6.2.2).